GuardSkill/AdaptiveGAN/README.md

 ### 2) Evaluation and Testing
 To test the model, create a `config.yaml` file similar to the [example config file](config.yml.example) and copy it under your checkpoints directory.
 Read the [configuration](#model-configuration) guide for more information on model configuration.

-You can evaluate the test dataset which list file path is recorded in `config.yaml` by this command:
+Set the `MODE:2` in corresponding config file `config.yaml`, you can evaluate the test dataset which list file path is recorded in `config.yaml` by this command:
 ```bash
 python3 test.py --path ./checkpoints/Celeba
 ```